 Pason's mission is to deliver technology and services that improve the effectiveness, efficiency, and safety of drilling operations worldwide.
 The Corporation is pursuing a balanced value strategy intended to defend the Corporation's leading market positions, steadily grow revenue per rig in the North American rental market, grow and improve the profitability of the international business, establish pillars of growth not tied to drilling, and continue to appropriately allocate capital to Shareholders while maintaining a strong balance sheet.

-Under the leadership of Marcel Kessler, Pason's former President & CEO, and Jon Faber, President & CEO, Pason successfully navigated a deteriorating market environment in North America and the significant challenges which arose as a result of the COVID-19 pandemic.

-Specific achievements for the past 12 months include:
+Under the leadership of Jon Faber, President & CEO, Pason successfully navigated continued challenging conditions as a result of the COVID-19 pandemic.
+Specific achievements for the 2021 calendar year include: